A “Happy Californian Golden Girls Greenhouse” Apartment

 Years lived in: 1 year

-When Jane mentioned she only had a few weeks left in her San Francisco apartment before she moved back to Chicago, I knew I had to preserve her beautiful, refreshing home through photos.
-What makes her home unique is the mixture of items and styles that can only be described as "Happy Californian," such as the bedroom wallpaper inspired by greenery, the mid-century modern furniture and paintings, and the gorgeous vaulted ceilings that make her smile every day.
+What makes Jane’s home unique is the mixture of items and styles that can only be described as “Happy Californian,” such as the bedroom wallpaper inspired by greenery, the mid-century modern furniture and paintings, and the gorgeous vaulted ceilings that make her smile every day.

 “I have inherited several mid-century pieces from my grandparents and find inspiration in their clean lines and craftsmanship,” Jane says.
 “I love living among generations of my family’s things.”
 She pointed out that the oil portrait in her bedroom looks just like her grandfather, and the bust statues in the dining room are family heirlooms.

 Like most Apartment Therapy readers, Jane only fills her home with things she loves and that make her happy.
 She can recall the excitement that came with acquiring most of the pieces in her home, like the “big banana” tray hanging underneath a framed Jonathan Adler “Banana” rug.
 “That’s one of my favorite pieces in this entire apartment,” she said.

 Our Style: My style, succinctly put, is Happy Californian Danish Mid-century Golden Girls Greenhouse.